 United World College annually sends 2-3 college-age volunteers who assist in teaching over a period of 6 months.

 Putney Student Travel, a US-based student work-study and travel program, sends approximately 18 American high school students every July to spend one-month volunteering at the school.

 Both Girls Learn International and The Advent School in Boston, MA has American high school classroom partnerships with The Fabindia School.

 Students from Loomis Chaffee, USA, visit the school every alternate year.

 The school does projects with great schools in India like The Doon School and The Scindia School.

-There is a Local Management Committee that helps the school meet the aspirations of the community of Bali and adjoining areas.
+There is a School Management Committee that helps the school meet the aspirations of the community of Bali and adjoining areas.

 The alumni of the school are today spread far and wide, and even settled overseas.

 The alumni are working in the private sector, the public sector and in government jobs too.